 Image: From 2023 Institute for Qualitative and Multimethod Research Ethnography Cohort at Syracuse University

 This course is an introduction to criminology as a discipline in the liberal arts, as well as an introduction to academic research norms, practices, and writing.
 We will take a sociological and critical criminology approach to issues of crime and punishment.
-We will focus on the antecedents of crime and punishment as social issues, and question whether crime is solely of the individual.
+We will focus on the antecedents of crime and punishment as social issues and question whether crime is solely an individual matter.
 Through this lens, we will see how crime and criminalization are deeply linked to difference (race, gender, class, disability, etc.) and how these identities are constructed as deviant.
 We will also highlight how crime is portrayed in popular media with movies and documentaries relevant to each week’s topics – also known as popular criminology.
 You will leave this course with a profound understanding of critical criminology, dominant discourses in criminology, discernment of media portrayals of crime and punishment, and the ability to read, research, and write like a social scientist.

 We will analyze the relationship between crime, criminalization, and women in the U.S. criminal legal system and beyond.
 This course highlights prevailing theories, assumptions, and norms surrounding women and crime through an intersectional lens from the historical to the contemporary.
 This course offers alternatives and comparative approaches to address the criminalization of women and girls in practice and policy.
 We will explore how gendered and racialized bodies are at heightened risk for incarceration, policing, and stigma.
-We will explore theory surrounding the modern prison, gendered origins of the modern prison, and how different women and gender nonconforming persons have been rendered invisible in discussions of incarceration.
-Students will read from scholars, activists, and formerly incarcerated persons alike to gain multiple perspectives on our imprisonment crisis.
+We will explore the theory surrounding the modern prison, the gendered origins of the modern prison, and how different women and gender nonconforming persons have been rendered invisible in discussions of incarceration.
+Students will read works by scholars, activists, and formerly incarcerated people to gain multiple perspectives on our imprisonment crisis.
 Ultimately, students will leave this course with a profound understanding of jail and prison conditions for women, which women are most impacted by imprisonment, and ways women take back their agency and resist.

 We will spend the semester investigating the roots and implications of incarceration and the disproportionate number of people of color in jails and prisons in the United States.
 We will pay attention to the consequences of these rates of incarceration on poor women and children, on immigrants, on transgender people, indigenous peoples, and on other communities of color.
 It is crucial to study the history of the modern penitentiary, including its ties to slavery and reactions to the civil rights movement.
 In so doing, we will attempt to understand not only the complex nature of violence and the role of the state in perpetrating and perpetuating violence, but also how we can contribute to developing analyses, strategies, and movements that address both interpersonal violence and the violence of state institutions.